-Greek Plays and Reading Aloud
+Greek Plays and Oratorial Reading Aloud

 Although Latin was the foundation of most Western European languages, they had already begun diverting from their parent language.
 As helpful as the new educational format was, it remained insufficient.
 Most Europeans did not know Latin or were simply illiterate, needing as much guidance in reading as their non-Latin counterparts.

 So, when a translated and beautifully recreated Bible reached the British Isles, the Celtic monks genuinely struggled to comprehend the sacred language of Rome.
-The Bible was still written only in capitals, with the sense-units separated by the differing number of marks, realigned horizontally and signified pauses of varying length.
+The Bible that reached them was still written only in capital letters, but with the innovative visual marks that divided the text into sense-units, which were realigned horizontally and signified pauses of varying length.

-This is when a great anonymous Irish monk invented the most important punctuation mark that has ever been created—the white space.
+This is when a great anonymous Irish monk invented the most important punctuation mark that has ever been created—the spacing.
 The Irish and Anglo-Saxon monks also created quotation marks, formatted as angle brackets on page margins, which they used to indicate Bible quotations in other books.
 In effect, by rearranging the text to convey the meaning as they understood it, these amazing monks did not only enhance St. Jerome’s Bible but also provided their interpretation of one of the most cryptic books ever written.

-In addition to creating a first Bible Reader and a textbook for reading comprehension, the Irish superhero punctuators essentially developed a visual “grammar of legibility.”
-This signified a major paradigm shift towards an autonomous writing, which “spoke” to us silently and which we were able to grasp visually as well as audibly.
+In addition to creating what amounted to be the first “Bible Reader,” the Irish “superhero” punctuators significantly contributed to the development of a visual “grammar of legibility.”
+This signified a major paradigm shift towards an autonomous writing, which “spoke” to readers silently and which readers were able to grasp visually, as well as audibly.

 The written word remained secondary to the spoken word well into the Late Middle Ages.
 In trade and legal areas, written deeds of land or wills did not become legally binding in England until the 17th century.
 The flimsiness of written documents and, most importantly, their susceptibility to forgery, did not inspire confidence in pragmatically minded property owners.

-In fact, most transactions were oral agreements concluded in the necessary presence of several witnesses.
+Most transactions were oral agreements concluded in the necessary presence of several witnesses.
 In the world where one's reputation meant everything, a word from any of these witnesses was trusted much more than any written document.

+Curiously, the understanding of punctuation in terms of its most vital functions—its roles in delineating the syntax and clarifying the meaning of the text—took centuries to gain traction (that is, not until the 16th century).
 Nowadays, punctuation tends to be based on specific punctuation-related rules, have occasional prosodic elements and a strong sense of syntax, while guiding the reader towards the intended meaning of the written text.

 Most languages have viewed punctuation as performing at least some or all these functions, many of which overlap:

-Syntactic (structural, language-specific)
+Syntactical (structural, language-specific)

-Semantic (logical, meaning defining)
+Semantic (logical, contextual)

-Stylistic (expressive, author’s punctuation, dialectical)
+Stylistic (expressive, author’s punctuation)

-Pragmatic (communicative, transcriptive)
+Pragmatic (communicative, contextual)

-Symbolical (specialized, e.g., math symbols, etc.)
+Symbolical (technical, specialized, e.g., math symbols)